 Top tips for working from home over winter

-COVID-19 restrictions are in effect across the UK, meaning millions of Brits are now working from home again.
-It’s not the winter we hoped for, and for many of us going into a working-from-home situation for the second time this year, it feels exhausting.
+A national lockdown is in effect across the UK, meaning millions of Brits are now working from home again.
+It’s not the winter we hoped for, and for many of us a working-from-home situation with no end date feels exhausting.

 If you’re struggling to stay motivated, we’ve got some simple working from home tips that will improve your set-up this winter.

 Wake up at your normal time

 When working from home, you might be tempted to wake up later and start working straight away.
 Instead, try to wake up at your normal time, follow your usual morning routine and then start working.

 When you’re working from home, it can be easy to carry on working late into the evening or start early in the morning.
 But this can lead to you burning out.
 Instead, try to stick to the schedule you would do when working normally.
 Make sure you take time out during the day as you would in the office, including time to eat lunch away from your desk.

 If you didn’t get around to it the first time, make sure you have your own workspace this winter.
 If you’ve got an office or spare room already set aside, try to maintain it as a work-only zone.

 Can’t work in a separate room?
 No problem.
 Just create a designated working zone within a shared area.
 Sit with your head turned away from distractions (e.g. the TV) and if you can, make a partition between your workspace and the rest of the room.
 Even a line of masking tape along the floor can help!

 When you’re working, sit in a comfy chair with lumbar support, and keep your feet flat on the floor.
 Your screen should be at eye level, and you shouldn’t have to hunch or crane your neck.
 The NHS has more helpful tips about working safely here.
 Remember: your employers should be able to help you kit out your space with proper office equipment.